 This series of webinars will help you launch, fine tune, or shift your career development journey into high gear.
-Each session offers a new and practical subject each week.
-We encourage you to join us as often as you like.
-This series will also be a great way for you to chat with peers across UT.
+Each session offers a new and practical subject.

-You can find recordings of all the Lunch & Learn sessions on the UT L&D YouTube channel.
+You can find recordings of all the Spring 2021 Lunch & Learn sessions on the UT L&D YouTube channel.

 The Nuts and Bolts of Career Development: Job searching, your resume, and preparing for the interview